 The success of underpricing an IPO is measured by how well the stock has performed on its first trading day.
 How much did the IPO make over its offer price?

 IPO data from the PSE for the past 10 years show that newly listed stocks have 59 percent chance of closing higher on first day, gaining an average return of 7.2 percent above the offer price.

 After one month, the chance of possibly sustaining an uptrend is cut to 56 percent with average cumulative gain of 12.5 percent.
 This trend continues to weaken to 50 percent in the following month with total cumulative returns of 13.7 percent.

 Based on this experience, it would appear that the first two months is the best time to assess the long-term performance of the stock.
 IPOs have historical tendency to take a firmer trend either upward or downward after this period.

 Investing in IPOs, just like buying any regular stock, requires research and careful assessment.
 IPOs may be a risky deal but can be a lucrative opportunity if managed well.

 Henry Ong is a Registered Financial Planner of RFP Philippines.
-He is one of best-selling book co-author of Money Matters.
-He also writes regularly as a columnist for the Philippine Daily Inquirer.
+He is one of best selling book co-author of Money Matters.
+He also writes regularly as columnist for the Philippine Daily Inquirer.